plan-systems/design-docs/PLAN-Proof-of-Correctness.md

     - Any transaction that does not "burn" an amount of postage commensurate with the byte size of the payload would be dropped/rejected.
     - Any transaction that attempts to transfer postage from a non-designated identities would be dropped/rejected.

-For context, consider watching the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak about blockchain as an empowering distributed security and information technology.
+For context, consider watching the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak on the empowering nature of distributed information technology.

 ---